-The New Age Games is a sport and physical activity programme for Hackney residents aged 50 and over, which provides opportunities for older people to increase and sustain healthy levels of exercise.
+The New Age Games is a sport and physical activity programme for Hackney residents aged 50 and over.
+If you're 50 or over, it can help you increase the amount of exercise you do and sustain a healthy level of exercise.

 Please print and complete the registration form before attending, and give it to the instructor at the session.
 If you have any underlying health concerns which could get worse with exercise, they'll give you another form to take to your GP.

-The new term will run from Tuesday 18 April to Saturday 29 July:
+The new term will run from until Saturday 17 March 2018:

-- Lee Valley Regional Park Authority have kindly agreed to fund the indoor tennis sessions at the Queen Elizabeth Park (Olympic Park) indoor tennis centre on Thursday mornings - there are no sessions on 8, 15 or 22 June due to a hockey competition
+- once again Lee Valley Regional Park Authority have kindly agreed to help finance the indoor tennis session at the Queen Elizabeth (Olympic Park) Tennis Centre

 We've decided to limit the pilates and yoga classes at Britannia Leisure Centre to a maximum of 32 people per class.
 We know the yoga class is popular, so we're putting on a trial extra class - see the timetable for details.
 We want as many people as possible to enjoy the class, so please attend only one yoga class per week.